nadershbib/nadershbib/README.md

 <h1>About me</h1>
-<p> Hello there 👋 I am a certified Front End Developer from CodeXAcademy.I am mainly skilled in building clean User Interfaces technologies like Html,Css,JavaScript and JavaScript front end frameworks like React and building Rest APIS using NodeJs,Express.
-Currently learning TypeORM integrated with SQL database.
+<p> Hello there 👋 I am Nader, a Frontend Developer with passions for clean user interface design and flawless user experiences across all devices.
+I'm skilled in building out applications with a modern JavaScript stack utilizing React on the frontend, and Node + Express on the backend.
+I'm currently working on integrating TypeORM with a SQL database.
+I'm always looking to connect and collaborate on projects.
 </p>

 <h1>Projects Overview </h1>